How to Manage FluentCRM Contacts

 FluentCRM comes with a free version of Fluent Forms so you can create email opt-in forms out of the box.
 Any users who subscribed based upon Fluent Forms appear in the Form Submission tab of the Contact record.

 The final tab lets you update Notes & Activities for your contact.
 You can see some of the note types in the drop-down list on the screenshot, but there are many more types on the list.

 How to Add Custom Fields to Contact Records

-Sometimes you need to add data to a Contact record that a vendor couldn't anticipate.
-It's common for different businesses to need data that's specific to their industry or area.
+Sometimes you need to add data to a Contact record that a vendor couldn’t anticipate.
+It’s common for different businesses to need data that are specific to their industry or area.

 Fortunately, FluentCRM allows you to create Custom Contact Fields from the Settings menu.
 When you add a new field, you see this interface to select a field data type.

 The dropdown menu doesn’t show all the field types until you scroll down, but there are two more field types related to Date and Time information.

 If you create these Custom Contact Fields prior to adding users, you can map fields from your import file to the new custom fields.

 A list is a category or collection of users for a related purpose.
 You can add users to a List manually or through Automation.